Better Off Dead (2025 film): Cast

+Lutesha, Aurora Ribero, Jerome Kurnia, Jourdy Pranata, Prilly Latuconsina, and Tissa Biani appear as "people in afterlife".

 Production

+In March 2025, producer Ernest Prakasa announced the project during the presentation of Imajinari Pictures' film slate at the Hong Kong International Film & TV Market.
 In an interview with Kompas, Immanuel described the film as a "love letter for people with neurodiversity".
 He further explained that the use of the "breaking the fourth wall" concept in the film represented self-talk, which is commonly seen in neurodivergent individuals.
 In May 2025, it was reported that Barunson E&A would handle the film's international remake rights, along with other Imajinari films.

 Principal photography began in February 2025.

+Music

+In addition to her role as Kerin in the film, Mawar de Jongh released the film's theme song titled "Tinggal" on 4 June 2025.
+The song was written by her along with Immanuel, Rizki Maulana Hidayat, and Tarrarin.

 Release

 Better Off Dead was released in Indonesian theatres on 14 August 2025.
-It garnered 21,307 admissions on its first day of release.
+It garnered 21,307 admissions on its first day of release and 184,960 admissions throughout its theatrical run.
+It competed for the Indonesian Screen Awards at the 20th Jogja-NETPAC Asian Film Festival, where it won the Best Film and four other awards.
+It will have its European premiere at the CinemAsia Film Festival in April 2026.